unutilisateurdegoogle/HelloByeMessage/README.md

 ## Hello and Bye Message
-A C# based project it just says : Hello and Bye.
+C# based project it just says : Hello and Bye.

 Warning : Using net framework 5.0